Read This First

 Prompt 3: It also seems that what is called spiritual is often conflated with the emotions which seem only to be immaterial.
 Please comment on this.

-The central claim is this: The spiritual and the immaterial are often conflated, particularly when emotions are involved.
+In plain terms: The spiritual and the immaterial are often conflated, particularly when emotions are involved.

 This middle step prepares a profound sense.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.